serioja90/ztimer/README.md

 # Ztimer

-**Ztimer** is a Ruby gem that allows to get asynchronous delayed notifications.
-You can enqueue callbacks to be called after some amount of time.
+**Ztimer** is a simple Ruby implementation of an asynchronous timer, that allows to enqueue the execution of Ruby code, so that it will be asynchronously executed on timeout.
+It's very useful when you need a simple way to execute some code asynchronously or with a certain delay.

 ## Installation